sayanar/video-posts-webcam-recorder/readme.txt

 Integrates with the [Video Share VOD](http://wordpress.org/plugins/video-share-vod/  "Video Share / Video On Demand") WordPress plugin for advanced video management, multiple players and settings (recommended).

 Special requirements: This plugin has requirements beyond regular WordPress hosting specifications: a RTMP host is needed for persistent connections to manage live interactions and streaming (Wowza recommended).
 More details about this, including solutions are provided on the Installation section pages.

+Recording can be done with the insert tool when editing posts or with the "videowhisper_recorder" shortcode that displays the interface to record video (uses permissions from VideoShareVOD if enabled).

 == Installation ==
 * See latest version instructions on plugin homepage: http://www.videowhisper.com/?p=WordPress+Video+Recorder+Posts+Comments